maesenka/hibernate-spatial-demo/README.md

 The details of how the front-end is set up is beyond the scope of this tutorial.
 The source code for the web map is in the `/web/js/main.js` file and is sufficiently documented to understand what's happening.

+The client code in the `js` folder uses webpack.

 The most relevant JavaScript is shown below.
 The `trajectorySource` object is responsible for loading the trajectory data in the map every time that the map extent changes (that is what `strategy: bbox` means).
 It uses the `loader`